Treasured Belongings: The Hahn Family & the Search for a Stolen Legacy

 $25 catalogue plus shipping anywhere in Canada

 The VHEC can accept credit cards over the phone or cheques by mail.
 To order, call 604-264-0499 or email email@example.com.

 All proceeds from catalogue sales support the educational activity of the VHEC.

 The VHEC produces a highly regarded, professionally designed magazine, Zachor (Remember), two times a year.
 This publication communicates with VHEC members and the wider public about the Centre’s programs, events and current issues related to human rights, social justice and Holocaust education.

-The Fall 2020 issue of Zachor features articles about teaching and learning during a pandemic, museums as agents of social change, poetry, collection updates and more.
+The Spring 2021 issue of Zachor features articles about teaching and learning during a pandemic, museums as agents of social change, poetry, collection updates and more.